 “In my room,” Nerezza pulled me toward the stairs, “we can be alone.”
 Her dark-wine lips twitched, showing that thin line of sharp teeth gleaming with a light of their own.
 “Away from the others.”

-Nerezza touched my neck, stroking as she would a pet.
+Nerezza touched my neck, stroking it as she would a pet.
 “Malvola’s,” she said, leading me out and shutting the door.
 She passed the next door, the room closest to the balcony, without comment.

 “Whose room is this?”

 Her voice had the same disdain she’d used at the café.
 “Chiara’s.”
 On a table against the wall was an array of dusty bottles.
 “Cognac?” she asked me.
-My head was spinning, I should get out… run, but looking at her, I had no will to run away.
+My head was spinning; I should get out… run, but looking at her, I had no will to run away.
 She handed me a snifter with three fingers of amber liquid.
 With an odd compulsion, I made a gesture to offer the lady a drink first.
 Her smile broadened and showed the length and points of the teeth I’d felt earlier.
 “I do not drink… spirits.”

 Without drinking, I set the glass on the table as Nerezza did something at her waist, and the skirt fell away.
 The moonlight from the window and the flickering candles played on alabaster skin.
-It defined the cords of muscle in thigh and calf as she moved toward me.
+It defined the cords of muscle in her thighs and calves as she moved toward me.
 Slowly she unbuttoned her blouse, a curtain withdrawing from an elusive treasure.
 Recondite… then revealed before you.
 The sheer bra strained—straps dug into the flesh of her shoulders—and dark nipples stiffened.
 She moved closer and brushed against me.
 My hands twitched, left wanting, as she stepped away.
 In lace and flickering shadows, she crossed to the largest bedroom.
 I followed.

 In the room, there were fewer candles.
 Her face shrouded by the fall of raven hair that draped her shoulders, the smooth expanse of her chest a field to plant kisses.
-Two prominent dusky-tea-rose crested hills and from the valley between—a teasing fragrance when she had been so close—a subtle perfume that wafted on the gentle wind from an open window that caressed our skin.
+Two prominent dusky-tea-rose crested hills, and from the valley between—a teasing fragrance when she had been so close—a subtle perfume that wafted on the gentle wind from an open window that caressed our skin.
 Her hands cupped and offered soft round flesh to taste as she removed the last bits of cloth covering what I ached to bury myself in.
 Something drew me to look through the window at the sky.
-The scent of the moon’s beams, splendid in radiance, she too, was exquisite in the night.
+The scent of the moon’s beams, splendid in radiance, she, too, was exquisite in the night.
 Moonglow poured into the room, lapped, and flowed over the edges of the bed.
-The rustling of sheets, the most pleasant of night sounds, was an inviting sigh of anticipation.
+The rustling of sheets, the most pleasant night sounds, was an inviting sigh of anticipation.